-We have entered into, and may in the future enter into transactions to acquire other businesses, products, services or technologies.
-While we recently completed several small acquisitions, because we have not made any major acquisitions to date, our ability to do so successfully is unproven.
+We may in the future enter into transactions to acquire other businesses, products, services or technologies.
+Because we have not made any major acquisitions to date, our ability to do so successfully is unproven.
 If we do identify suitable candidates, we may not be able to make such acquisitions on favorable terms or at all.
-In addition, an insufficient amount of time has passed to evaluate whether the acquisitions we completed were cost effective and otherwise beneficial to our business.
-The acquisitions we have completed and any acquisitions we make in the future may not strengthen our products, technologies or businesses or otherwise improve our competitive position, and these transactions may be viewed negatively by investors, healthcare providers, patients and others.
-For examples, we may be unable to timely and effectively integrate the acquired businesses into our business; we may lose key employees; we may encounter potential unknown liabilities and unforeseen risks, including liabilities associated with contracts containing consent and/or other provisions that may be triggered by the acquisitions; we may be unable to realize the anticipated benefits of the acquisitions or do so within the anticipated timeframe; or we may be unable to effectively manage our expanded operations.
+Any acquisitions we make in the future may not strengthen our products, technologies or businesses or otherwise improve our competitive position, and these transactions may be viewed negatively by investors, healthcare providers, patients and others.
+For example, we may be unable to timely and effectively integrate the acquired businesses into our business; we may lose key employees; we may encounter potential unknown liabilities and unforeseen risks, including liabilities associated with contracts containing consent and/or other provisions that may be triggered by the acquisitions; we may be unable to realize the anticipated benefits of the acquisitions or do so within the anticipated timeframe; or we may be unable to effectively manage our expanded operations.
 In addition to the risks outlined above, we may decide to incur debt in connection with an acquisition or issue our common stock or other securities to the stockholders of the acquired company, which would reduce the percentage ownership of our existing stockholders.
 We cannot predict the number, timing or size of future acquisitions or the effect that any such transactions might have on our operating results.
 For the foregoing reasons, the market price of our common stock may decline as a result of any acquisitions.